Augustus Gabriel de Vivier Tassin: Life and career

+Augustus Gabrial de Vivier Tassin is buried in Arlington National Cemetery along with his wife Mary Tilley Tassin (deceased December 2, 1920) and a son Wirt de Vivier Tassin (deceased November 02, 1915).
+Augustus and Mary also had a daughter Ethyl and another son, Alger(n)on (sic, who taught Oral Literature Columbia University from 1905 to 1941.

 Writings

 Tassin wrote descriptive and sometimes literary or whimsical accounts based on his army experiences in the American West.
 Most of these accounts were published as articles in the periodical Overland Monthly.
 They included discussions of the Koncow (Maidu) Indians of northeastern California, the Round Valley Indians of northwestern California, the Mohave on the lower Colorado River, native groups in the Pacific Northwest, and the Apache.